Understanding and Detecting Hateful Content using Contrastive Learning: Introduction

 \descr{Contributions \& Main Findings.} Our work makes the following contributions/main findings: \begin{itemize} \item We investigate whether large pre-trained models based on Contrastive Learning can assist in detecting hateful imagery.
-We find that large pre-trained models like OpenAI's CLIP~\cite{radford2021learning} can detect Antisemitic/Islamophobic imagery with 0.84, 0.47, 0.80, 0.58, accuracy, precision, recall, and F1 score, respectively (\textbf{RQ1}). \item We find that on 4chan's /pol/ Antisemitic/Islamophobic imagery appears in 2x more posts compared to Antisemitic/Islamophobic textual hateful content.
-This finding highlights the need for the development and use of multimodal hate speech detectors for understanding and mitigating the problem (\textbf{RQ2}). \item We make publicly available (upon acceptance of the manuscript) a large dataset of Antisemitic/Islamophobic posts, phrases, and images shared on 4chan's /pol/.
-The released dataset can assist researchers in future work focusing on detecting and understanding the spread of hateful content on the Web across multiple modalities (i.e., text and images).
+We find that large pre-trained models like OpenAI's CLIP~\cite{radford2021learning} can detect Antisemitic/Islamophobic imagery with 0.81, 0.54, 0.53, 0.54, accuracy, precision, recall, and F1 score, respectively.
+The CLIP model outperforms two baselines that detect hateful imagery in terms of accuracy (0.11 increase), precision (0.17 increase), and F1 score (0.08 increase) (\textbf{RQ1}) \revisioncomment{MR.3; R1.1}. \item We find that on 4chan's /pol/ Antisemitic/Islamophobic imagery appears in a similar number of posts compared to Antisemitic/Islamophobic textual hateful content.
+This finding highlights the need for the development and use of multimodal hate speech detectors for understanding and mitigating the problem (\textbf{RQ2}). \longVer{\item By studying the connection between the Antisemitic/Islamophobic phrases and imagery, we find that Islamophobic imagery is more diverse compared to Antisemitic imagery.
+That is, we find that 70\% of the Islamophobic phrases are similar to at least 1K images, while for Antisemitism only 54\% of the phrases are similar to at least 1K images (\textbf{RQ3}).} \item We make available (upon request from researchers) a large dataset of Antisemitic/Islamophobic posts, phrases, and images shared on 4chan's /pol/.
+The released dataset includes 892 Antisemitic/Islamophobic images and 420 Antisemitic/Islamophobic phrases that are annotated by the authors of this paper (we expect no false positives in our human-annotated set).
+Additionally, we release a set of 21K images that were detected by the CLIP model as being Antisemitic/Islamophobic.
+Note that the set of 21K images includes images that are false positives, since the CLIP model has a precision score of 0.54 for detecting Antisemitic/Islamophobic images.
+Therefore, researchers aiming to use the dataset and create classifiers for Antisemitic/Islamophobic images, should consider the existence of false positives in the dataset. \revisioncomment{R3.1} Nevertheless, we argue that the released dataset can assist researchers in future work focusing on detecting and understanding the spread of hateful content on the Web across multiple modalities (i.e., text and images).

 \end{itemize}